18 Phrases That Unfortunately Scream ‘Low Emotional Intelligence’

 11. “Why are you upset?
 It was just a joke.”

 If your “joke” hurt someone, it wasn’t a joke; it was a jab.
-Passing off your hurtful comments as humor is just a way to deflect responsibility.
-Humor is supposed to make people laugh, not feel bad about themselves.
+Passing off your hurtful comments as humour is just a way to deflect responsibility.
+Humour is supposed to make people laugh, not feel bad about themselves.
+You don’t get to use “banter” as a catch-all for being a jerk.

 12. “You’re overthinking it.”